Hazlebadge

-Hazlebadge is a civil parish within the Derbyshire Dales district, in the county of Derbyshire, England.
-Largely rural, Hazlebadge's population is reported with the population of neighbouring parishes for a total of 427 residents in 2011.
+Hazlebadge is a hamlet and civil parish within the Derbyshire Dales district, in the county of Derbyshire, England.
+Largely rural, Hazlebadge's population was reported as 25 residents in the 2021 census.
 It is 140 mi north west of London, 30 mi north west of the county city of Derby, and 7 mi east of the nearest market town of Chapel-en-le-Frith.
 Hazlebadge is wholly within the Peak District national park, and shares a border with the parishes of Abney and Abney Grange, Bradwell, Brough and Shatton, Great Hucklow as well as Little Hucklow.
 There are four listed buildings in Hazlebadge.

 Geography

 Location

 Hazlebadge is surrounded by the following local areas: